RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganOrderedList.rst

 You may also have noticed that the performance of this implementation differs from the actual performance given earlier for Python lists.
 This suggests that linked lists are not the way Python lists are implemented.
 The actual implementation of a Python list is based on the notion of an array.
-We discuss this in more detail in a later chapter.
+We discuss this in more detail in the last chapter.